MrAltria/rpg_svo_pro_open/README.md

 ## Install

 The code has been tested on
-* Ubuntu 16.04 with ROS Kinetic(altria try it possible)
+* Ubuntu 16.04 with ROS Kinetic(altria try it possible!!)
 ### Install dependences

 Install [catkin tools](https://catkin-tools.readthedocs.io/en/latest/installing.html) and [vcstools](https://github.com/dirk-thomas/vcstool) if you haven't done so before.
 Depending on your operating system, run